telerik/winforms-docs/gridview/grouping/setting-groups-programmatically.md

 {{endregion}}

 ![gridview-grouping-setting-groups-programmatically 001](images/gridview-grouping-setting-groups-programmatically001.png)

 The __GroupNames__ property defines the property, by which the data will be grouped.
 The __GroupName__ is a __SortDescriptorCollection__ and defines group names for one grouping criteria.

 RadGridView supports grouping using one or more property names.
-The following example demonstrates how you can group by two properties:#_[C#] Grouping by more than one column name_
+The following example demonstrates how you can group by two properties:

+#### Grouping by more than one column name

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=groupingByMoreThanOneColumnName}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=groupingByMoreThanOneColumnName}}